stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - The creator is considering launching a community for directory builders, using platforms like School or Circle.
 - This could be a valuable resource for sharing strategies, troubleshooting, and networking—without the pressure of traditional business communities.

-**Opinion:** *A private, focused community is a great way for introverts to learn and grow without the noise and overwhelm of larger forums.
+**Invisibuilder's perspective:** *A private, focused community is a great way for introverts to learn and grow without the noise and overwhelm of larger forums.
 If you're serious about directory websites, consider joining or starting one.*

 ---